 - A Trust can protect privacy by saving your beneficiaries from unwanted scrutiny or solicitation

 - If you have children who live out of state it is a good idea to have one person in control to manage all assets.
-Rather than having every decision subject to approval of multiple persons.
+The Trust enables the trustee to be in charge rather than having every decision subject to approval of multiple persons and signatures.

 - A Trust can pass assets quickly

-- There are many kinds of trusts such as – Living trusts, Revocable and Irrevocable trusts Marital or “A” trusts, Credit Shelter Trusts, Special Needs Trusts, and Charitable Remainder Trusts.
+- There are many kinds of trusts such as – Living trusts, Revocable and Irrevocable trusts, Marital or A-B trusts, Credit Shelter Trusts, Special Needs Trusts, and Charitable Remainder Trusts.

 - If you would like someone else to accept management responsibility for some or all of your property.